 Want to Change Your Bad Habits?
 Do These 2 Things

 Everyone has a few more vices than they care to admit.
 It is hard to stop a bad habit, especially if your brain craves the dopamine fix the habit gives you.
-Here are a couple of tried-and-true strategies you probably haven’t used before that can make it easier to change your ways.
+Here are a couple of tried-and-true strategies for ADHD brains you probably haven’t used before that can make it easier to change your ways.

 Find Good Substitutes for a Bad Habit